suffolklibraries/lgc/content/collections/events/urban-animal-mask-making-workshop.md

     content:
       -
         type: text
-        text: 'This year’s First Light Opening Parade will feature a whole host of Lowestoft’s native urban animals, so you''re invited to come down to East Point Pavilion to make your own masks and get in the parade spirit!
-Free and with materials supplied – all welcome!'
+        text: "This year’s First Light Opening Parade will feature a whole host of Lowestoft’s native urban animals, so you're invited to come down to East Point Pavilion to make your own masks and get in the parade spirit!
+Free and with materials supplied – all welcome!"
   -
     type: heading
     attrs: